Miguel Rojas Preview, Player Props: Dodgers vs. Padres

 Miguel Rojas At The Plate

-- Rojas has 17 doubles, a triple, three home runs and 25 walks while hitting .235.
+- Rojas is hitting .233 with 17 doubles, a triple, three home runs and 26 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.